Bears-R-Us/arkouda/pydoc/setup/MAC_INSTALL.md

 source util/quickstart/setchplenv.bash
 ```

-5) Update some environment variables to the recommended settings. *If you have not installed LLVM, set `CHPL_LLVM=bundled`.
+5) Update some environment variables to the recommended settings.
+- *If you have not installed LLVM, set `CHPL_LLVM=bundled`.
 It is recommended to install LLVM using Homebrew, `brew install llvm`.*
+- *If you have not installed GMP, set `CHPL_GMP=system`.
+It is recommended to install GMP using Homebrew, `brew install gmp`.*

 6) Add the following to your `rc` file.